-Model updates: The ground-breaking X-ADV – after a comprehensive update for 21YM which injected more power while reducing weight, gets three new contemporary colour options for 22YM.
-Specification includes Throttle By Wire management, 4 default riding modes, 3 level Honda Selectable Torque Control.
-The 22L seat storage compartment includes a USB charger while a glovebox adds further convenience.
+The X-ADV has broken new ground with its unique mix of adventure bike ability and big-scooter usefulness and practicality.
+Its rich specification includes Throttle By Wire management, 4 default riding modes and 3 level Honda Selectable Torque Control.
+The 22L seat storage compartment includes a USB-C charger while a glovebox adds further convenience.
 Twin LED headlights feature Daytime Running Lights and a 5-inch TFT display allows smartphone connectivity via the Honda Smartphone Voice Control System.

 The machine they created had a rugged, stylish SUV image fully at home navigating the urban sprawl.
 And while it was loaded with all of the premium features that enable easy life in the big city, it also had the looks, engine power and chassis ability to inject every ride with the promise of adventure.